Danielv123/vm_converter/README.md

 1. PowerCLI gets the VM listing, datastore and directory
 2. Stop the VM
-3. Move the VM to the server for conversion
+3. Move the VM to the server for conversion using SCP
 4. Convert .vmdk to .qcow2 using qemu-img
 5. Convert vmware .vmx to kvm .conf using custom tool
-6. Move .qcow2 and .conf file to proxmox node
-7. Register the VM using proxmox API
+6. Register the VM using proxmox API
-8. Start the VM
+7. Start the VM

+Scp command:

+    scp -rB3 root@192.168.10.52:/vmfs/volumes/ssd3/tailscale-home root@192.168.10.41:/root/tailscale-home

+Adding the `C` flag for compression may reduce transfer time over WAN, but it is left out since it is not able to achieve 1 gbps.

 ## Config files